-Although we considered making several of the regulatory framework’s requirements precedential for some of the milk cow dairies that are under the jurisdiction of the other regional water boards, we conclude that we should focus on dairies within the Central Valley before determining whether to require that the regulatory framework’s requirements be implemented for milk cow dairies outside of the Central Valley—and potentially other confined animal facilities, as well.
+Although we considered making several of the regulatory framework’s requirements precedential for some of the milk cow dairies that are under the jurisdiction of the other regional water quality control boards (regional water boards), we conclude that we should focus on dairies within the Central Valley before determining whether to require that the regulatory framework’s requirements be implemented for milk cow dairies outside of the Central Valley—and potentially other confined animal facilities, as well.
 We conducted a spatial analysis using publicly available dairy facility location data retrieved from the California Integrated Water Quality System (CIWQS) and nitrate risk information from the State Water Board’s Groundwater Ambient Monitoring and Assessment (GAMA) Aquifer Risk Map (ARM).
 The analysis identified and mapped dairy facilities that are located within one mile of areas classified as high-risk for groundwater nitrate contamination.
 This was accomplished by extracting active, state-regulated animal feeding facilities from CIWQS, isolating mature dairy operations, and overlaying these point locations with ARM nitrate high-risk identified in one square mile areas.
 A one-mile buffer was applied to capture potential groundwater movement beyond the boundaries of mapped high-risk areas.
 The results showed that, out of all the dairies in California that are within one mile of a nitrate high-risk area, approximately 94 percent of the dairies are within the Central Valley.
-(See Map of Dairies in California within One Mile of a High-Risk Nitrate Area at <https://waterboards.ca.gov/public_notices/petitions/water_quality/r5-2013-0122.html> (as of June 10, 2026.).)
+(See Map of Dairies in California within One Mile of a High-Risk Nitrate Area at <https://waterboards.ca.gov/public_notices/petitions/water_quality/r5-2013-0122.html> (as of Aug.
+22, 2026.).)
 As a result, we are for now leaving it to the discretion of the regional water boards to decide whether to apply the same or similar regulatory approaches for other confined animal facilities.
 In the meantime, we are committed to assisting regional boards where any of these confined animal facilities appear to be posing a threat to groundwater drinking water supplies.
 State Water Board staff will utilize our various drinking water programs and engage directly with those regional boards to ensure affected residents are provided with information and access to alternative drinking water supplies.

 See, e.g., Central Valley Water Board Order Nos.
 R5-2010-0130 and R5-2011-0039.

 When concentrations of nitrogen compounds (e.g., nitrate, nitrite, ammonium) are discussed in this order in units of measurement, the mass is expressed as the mass of nitrogen (N) (e.g., mg/L nitrate as nitrogen), which reflects the nitrogen portion of the molecule and is the standard reporting convention for nitrogen compound concentrations.
-Therefore, any reference in this order to nitrate concentrations uses nitrate as nitrogen (nitate-N), including references to the nitrate water quality objective of 10 mg/L. While some nitrogen compounds may be reported as their total molecular ions (nitrate, nitrite, or ammonium), the individual molecular ion units are chemically convertible but not numerically equivalent to the nitrogen portion.
+Therefore, any reference in this order to nitrate concentrations uses nitrate as nitrogen (nitrate-N), including references to the nitrate water quality objective of 10 mg/L. While some nitrogen compounds may be reported as their total molecular ions (nitrate, nitrite, or ammonium), the individual molecular ion units are chemically convertible but not numerically equivalent to the nitrogen portion.
 Using the standard reporting unit of nitrogen creates a consistent basis for comparison, allowing one to track nitrogen as it transforms from one compound to another.